 - Use cutting down on coffee as an excuse to ramp up on drinking water or other healthy alternatives such as coconut water.

-4. Things you don't need: How to stop spending money on unnecessary things
+4. Stop spending money on unnecessary things you don't need

 Shopping has never been easier.
-At the click of a button, you can have exactly what you want in lightning speed.
+At the click of a button, you can have exactly what you want at lightning speed.
+Thanks, Amazon.

 As exciting as that is, it can also be counterproductive if you fall prey to shiny object syndrome.
 You might be wondering what that is.

-Simply put, you’re a victim of shiny object syndrome if you’re easily swayed by into buying items in the moment.
+Simply put, you’re a victim of shiny object syndrome if you’re easily swayed into buying items at the moment.
 You’re driven more by your wants vs. your needs and you make purchase decisions very quickly.

 To put a stop to this, you can deploy a few tactics: